-- Macro mode (CC 39) is enabled and the camera automatically zooms to the closest position at which it can focus. - You can adjust hue by using the multi selector ▲▼.
-The hue setting is saved in the camera's memory even after the camera is turned off. - You can move the focus area.
-Press the B button, use the multi selector ▲ ▼ ◆ to move the focus area, and press the B button to apply the setting.
+- Macro mode (\$\sum33\$) is enabled and the camera automatically zooms to the closest position at which it can focus. - You can adjust hue by using the multi selector ▼.
+The hue setting is saved in the camera's memory even after the camera is turned off.